sahilKumar1122/Frontend-Prep-Lab/angular/fundamentals.md

 ## Components

-### Question: Explain Angular component lifecycle hooks and when to use each one.
+### Question: Explain the complete lifecycle of an Angular component from initialization to destruction.
+Don't just list the hooks - explain WHEN and WHY each fires, and give me a real scenario where you'd use each one.
+If you miss any or give shallow answers, we're going to have problems.

 **Answer:**